Monday, June 22, 2026

 And take a lesson from this tale, of the Spider and the Fly.

-In contrast, the Revolutionary Communist Party, USA ("Revcom"), led by Bob Avakian, openly advocates for the violent overthrow of the U.S. constitutional order, rejecting democratic participation in favor of revolutionary upheaval.
+What are the values in our Declaration that our country was founded on, in the very words of its founders?
+Read How to Think About the American Revolution.
+In contrast, the Revolutionary Communist Party, USA ("Revcom"), led by Bob Avakian, openly advocates for the violent overthrow of the U.S. constitutional order, rejecting democratic participation in favor of revolutionary upheaval, rejecting the ideals on which America was founded.
 While groups like the Democratic Socialists of America (DSA) and Communist Party USA (CPUSA) use "incremental" legislative methods rather than force, their policies still aim to bit by bit, gradually dismantle the spiritual, economic, and political foundations of American society.
 Both are expressions of Marxist dogmas that "religion is the opium of the people."
 The essential motivation behind Marxism is not merely political, it is atheistic, more specifically, anti-Christian.
+Marxism denies the existence of God and an eternal Kingdom of Heaven, replacing it with a false promise of heaven on earth.

 Winston Churchill wrote – "The inherent vice of capitalism is the unequal sharing of blessings; the inherent virtue of socialism is the equal sharing of miseries."
 Socialist implementation consistently leads to state-enforced deprivation, religious and political repression, and economic collapse.
 Wherever socialist systems have been fully implemented, they have produced serfdom and equality in deprivation – often enforced by the state.
 A Russian proverb says that wherever one sees the “hammer and sickle,” one finds death and famine.